c0d3cisco/resty/README.md

 **Author:** Francisco Sanchez

-**Version**: 1.0.0
+**Version**: 1.1.0

 ## Overview

 Project designed to reintroduce existing React concepts taught in Code 301 at Code fellows as well as become comfortable with new concepts.
+The goal is to build a React application that will perform RESTful API calls to remote APIs, and display the data retrieved from those APIs.

+## Feature Tasks & Requirements

+June 21, 2021 - Phase 1\
+In this first phase, our goal is to setup the basic scaffolding of the application with initial styling and basic behaviors, in place.

+June 22, 2021 - Phase 2\
+In this second phase, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests.

 ## Getting Started